millicast/millicast-player-unreal-engine-plugin/README.md

 That is because Unreal has excluded the plugin.
 If that is the case, create an empty C++ class in your project.
 This will force Unreal to include the plugin.
 Then, re-package the game, launch it, and it should be fixed.

-### Installation steps for Mac
+### Installation steps for Mac or H264 playback

-For Mac, you need to add the WebRTC module to the plugin.
+If you want to run the plugin on Mac, or have H264 decoding support, you will need to use our webrtc library instead of the Unreal one.
+You need to add it directly into your project, in the plugin ThirdParty.

-Download the libWebRTC-97.0-x64-Release.tar.gz file that you can find in the release assets of the latest github pre-release for mac.
+Download the ``ThirdParty.zip`` file that you can find in the release assets of the latest github pre-release.

 Then, extract it and move the ``ThirdParty`` folder into the ``Source`` folder of the plugins.
-After that, you should be able to build and run the plugin for Mac.
-If you already have an xcode project just build through xcode,  otherwise launch your .uproject file to generate all the needed files.
+After that, you should be able to build and run the plugin using our WebRTC library.

 ## Documentation